tomduck/pandoc-tablenos/README.md

 #### Table Numbering by Section ####

 Pandoc's `--number-sections` option enables section numbering for LaTeX/pdf and html output.
-For docx, use of [custom styles](https://pandoc.org/MANUAL.html#custom-styles) instead.
+For docx, use [custom styles](https://pandoc.org/MANUAL.html#custom-styles) instead.
 Table numbering by section (e.g., "Table 2.1") can then be obtained as follows:

  1) **html and docx:** Add `xnos-number-sections: True` to your YAML metadata or use the `-M xnos-number-sections=True` option with